Citizen Scientists, Scientists, and the Participation Triangle

 How are observations validated?

 Similar to the previous question, this answer depends on the question being asked.
-For example if your team is looking at social values, the blue economy, etc. (like the Our Ocean in COVID-19 project) then the identification of specific species does not matter because the focus is what activity the user was doing and for how long (the activity tracker!).
+For example if your team is looking at social values, the blue economy, etc. then the identification of specific species does not matter because the focus is what activity the user was doing and for how long (the activity tracker!).
 This same logic applies to questions entered around garbage, ghost gear, and other threats.

 Proper species ID is required for teams studying specific species.
 Here the concern of a user mixing up a shark with a dolphin is low because broad observations of ‘shark’ or ‘dolphin’ will likely not be used by the teams because they are more focused on specific species i.e. the ‘blacktip reef shark/C. melanopterus’.
 Therefore concern over improper ID is minimized because the people recording species specific observations are usually familiar with the species and have experience identifying it.